 The causes and those most at risk

 Scientific data says that around 70% of Westerners are deficient in this fundamental mineral salt.
 The causes of deficiency are various.
 They include alcohol abuse and chronic drug intake, particularly proton pump inhibitors or diuretics.
 Intestinal pathologies or problems, such as protracted diarrhoea, can also lead to a deficiency.
-Additionally, a poor intake of Magnesium-Rich foods can contribute to this deficiency.
+Additionally, a poor intake of Mg-Rich foods can contribute to this deficiency.

 “Digestive disorders, gastrointestinal or chronic inflammatory intestinal disorders, such as Crohn’s disease, can limit the assimilation of Mg in the body, as can alcohol abuse or the use of drugs, such as diuretics”, the doctor specifies.